 Its compact design means it should mean both sockets on a double socket can be used simultaneously still and although it doesn't offer Amazon Alexa or Google Assistant control, there is a manual override function on the plug if your smartphone isn't handy.

 D-Link Smart Plug

 D-Link is similar to Belkin in that it offers a number of home automation products including motion sensors and smart home cameras, but it also has a Smart Plug in its portfolio.
 Like the others on this list, the D-Link Smart Plug allows you to monitor and control your electronic devices and appliances from anywhere when you have an internet connection.

 The D-Link Smart Plug works with both Amazon Alexa and Google Assistant and you'll be able to turn your devices on or off as well as create on and off schedules.
 It will work with any smartphone or tablet running Android 4.1 or higher or iOS 7.0 and higher.

 Samsung SmartThings Outlet

 The Samsung SmartThings Outlet is a Zigbee-enabled device and it allows control over lamps, electronics and small appliances from your smartphone wherever you are.
 The SmartThings Outlet plug requires the SmartThings Hub to function but like Belkin, D-Link and Eve, a smart plug isn't the only home automation product this company does so the hub will come in handy if you add more SmartThings devices to your home.

 You'll receive alerts if you accidentally leave any devices on and you'll also be able to trigger lights to turn on automatically when you come home, or turn off when you leave.
-The SmartThings Outlet is also compatible with Amazon Alexa so you can control the devices plugged into it with your voice too.
+The SmartThings Outlet is also compatible with Amazon Alexa and Google Assistant so you can control the devices plugged into it with your voice too.